jbezney61/PHAROS/README.md

 These steps clone the PHAROS source, create its Conda environment, select the appropriate PyTorch and FAISS builds, and install PHAROS in editable mode.
-Editable installation means that a later `git pull` or local source edit is immediately reflected in the installed `pharos` command.

 ### 1. Clone PHAROS